duvalleblanc/duvalleblanc/README.md

-- 👋 Hi, I’m @leblancduval
+- 👋 Hi, I’m @duvalleblanc
-- ☁️ I’m interested in learning Cloud Development.
+- ☁️ I’m interested in Cloud Development.
 - ▶️ I have a YouTube where I Showcase my Work and Thoughts (https://www.youtube.com/@duvalleblanc)
 - 📷 I have an Instagram where I post cool pics and shorts https://instagram.com/duvalleblanc
-- 🤝 You can reach out me on my LinkedIn @duvalleblanc
+- 🤝 You can reach out to me on my LinkedIn @duvalleblanc

 <!---
 leblancduval/leblancduval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.